ta6hbe/wordcounter/README.md

 To get to this stage, the Maven Wrapper has run all the unit tests and they should have already passed.

-You can start testing the service by sending POST Http request, as per the docs above.
+You can start testing the service by sending POST Http requests, as per the docs above.
 You can either use the curl command snippets included above as a guide, or use Postman.
 For ease of use I have exported a Postman Collection Json file and included with this project under the folder `postman`.